 How can people buy plants from you?

 “Come along to see us at our Open Afternoons or at various plant and flower fairs.
-We have a pretty full schedule for 2019.
 All our events are listed on the Cottage Herbery website.
 Alternatively you can order seeds by post.”

 What’s next for the Cottage Herbery?

 “We continue to be committed to growing peat-free and being naturally organic.
-In 2019 we’re adding special Open Afternoons on a monthly basis.
+We’re adding special Open Afternoons on a monthly basis.
 This is so visitors can see the transition of the garden, flower beds and nursery through the growing season.
 Included in this will be our eclectic mix of vintage containers.
 All planted in Fertile Fibre of course.

-As we look forward to our 43rd year as the Cottage Herbery, we hope to show more people that growing quality plants sustainably is possible!”
+As we look forward to more than 40 years at the Cottage Herbery, we hope to show more people that growing quality plants sustainably is possible!”

 See Rob in action online